alienspaces/nest-mud/README.md

 - UI improvements round 3
   - Add look buttons
 - Run with `docker-compose up`
+- Update documentation to represent what is supported

 End of scope for this specific proof of concept